siebrencosijn/Fingerprint-Block/README.md

 Go to `about:addons` (enter in address bar), click on the settings wheel followed by **Install Add-on From File...** and select the ZIP file created during the previous step.

 ## How to spoof/block a property of a web browser
-In order to spoof or to block a property of a web browser, add its information to one or two files, that to find in:
+In order to spoof or block a property of a web browser, add its information to one or two files:
-- **constans.js** in the folder **src/utils/**
+- **constants.js** in the folder **src/utils/**
 - **injectedScript.js** in the folder **src/modules/**

-The information are the following:
+The information to add:
 - the **name** of the property
-- **access type**: the way on which the property should be overwritten.
-The access types supported by FP-Block 2.0 are 'objectProperty' (<object>.<property>) and 'prototypeProperty' (<object>.<prototype>.<property>).
+- **access type**: the way in which the property should be overwritten.
+The access types supported by FP-Block 2.0 are 'objectProperty' (`<object>.<property>`) and 'prototypeProperty' (`<object>.<prototype>.<property>`).
-- **value type**: the type of return value of a getter-method of the property.
+- **value type**: the type of return value of the properties' getter-method.
 The value types supported by FP-Block 2.0 are 'string', 'number', 'array', 'storageObject', and 'object'.
 - **function names**, only for storage objects.

-If to spoof/block property is handled on the standard manner of **injectedScript.js**, then the information should be added only in **constants.js**, otherwise you need also improve **injectedScript.js**.
-There are two special cases that are separately handled:
+If a spoof/block property is handled in the standard manner of **injectedScript.js**, then the information should be added only in **constants.js**, otherwise you also need to adjust **injectedScript.js**.
+There are two special cases that are handled separately:
-- preventing against canvas fingerprinting since there are no standard manner to overwrite functions in FP-Block 2.0
+- preventing against canvas fingerprinting, since there is no standard manner to overwrite functions in FP-Block 2.0
-- preventing against font probing since there are limitations to called detection using a special variable to improve performance of the plug-in
+- preventing against font probing, since there are limitations to calling detection, using a special variable to improve the performance of the plug-in

 ### constants.js
 1. If a property should be spoofed, add its name to SPOOF_ATTRIBUTES
-2. If the corresponding DOM-object is not exist in DOM_OBJECTS, add this object to it
+2. If the corresponding DOM-object does not exist in DOM_OBJECTS, add the object
-3. Add the properties's information to DOM_OBJECTS in the corresponding object like navigator and screen.
+3. Add the properties' information to DOM_OBJECTS in the corresponding object like navigator or screen.

-In FP-Block 2.0, the information of properties to change by preventing font detection and canvas fingerprinting have own constants.
+In FP-Block 2.0, the information of properties to change by preventing font detection and canvas fingerprinting have their own constants.